PanKozkij/askeal-ai-beta-test/Test-plan.md

 | P-05 | Timeout handling | Very slow response or no response scenario |
 | P-06 | Large input handling | Large message or large file impact |

+## 3.5 Test Data Policy

+- Only synthetic, anonymized, or non-personal data is used in test scenarios.
+- No real production data, special categories of personal data (e.g. health, political opinions, religious beliefs), or criminal/offence-related data are entered into the Service.
+- Any example logs, user names, IPs, or identifiers used in tests are purely fictional and not derived from real customers or systems.
 ***

 ## 4. Features Not Planned for This Phase